islammarjan2005-star/nottingham/doc/software_design.md

 - `config.py` - paths, sheet names and the outcome-category
   mapping.
-Centralising the constants means that if the file layout or the Quality Manual codes change, only this one file needs updating.
+Centralising the constants means that if the file layout or the Quality manual codes change, only this one file needs updating.

 - `schema.sql` - CREATE TABLE statements for the six tables.
   Drops every table first so the script can be re-run safely.
   Keeping the schema as SQL (rather than Python code) makes the table design readable on its own.

 - `database.py` - small `Database` class that wraps sqlite3.
-  Keeping the connection details in one place means the other modules can use `db.read_sql(...)` without worrying about cursors, commits, or connection lifecycles.
+  Keeping the connection details in one place means the other modules can use `db.read_sql(...)` without worrying about other commit issues etc.

-- `ingest.py` - reads the xlsx once with openpyxl, cleans the cells into plain Python dicts and lists, then writes them to the database in dependency order.
-Per the brief, this is the only module that touches the spreadsheet; everything else works from the database.
+- `ingest.py` - reads the xlsx once with openpyxl, cleans the cells into plain Python dicts and lists, then writes them to the database.
+This is the only module that touches the spreadsheet; everything else works from the database.

-- `analysis.py` - `ECAnalyser` class with one SQL method per analytical question.
+- `analysis.py` - `ECAnalyser` class with one SQL method per question.
 Separating the SQL from the plotting means the same query can be re-used from the report pipeline and from the EDA notebook without duplication.

 - `plots.py` - one plotting function per chart, each saving a PNG into `img/` with consistent colours and axis labels.
-Keeping plot styling here (rather than inside `analysis.py`) splits data access from presentation.
+Keeping plot styling here (rather than inside `analysis.py`) splits data accessing from the actual presentation.

-- `main.py` - entry point that parses the command-line flags, builds the database, runs the queries and saves the plots in turn.
-It is the only file that knows the overall order of steps.
+- `main.py` -
+  builds the database, runs the queries and saves the plots in turn.
+It is the only file that has the overall order of steps.

 - `eda.ipynb` - exploratory notebook containing rough plots I
   used to decide which questions to take into the report.
-Its presence alongside the polished `plots.py` gives the clear EDA vs stakeholder distinction that the marking rubric asks for.
+Its presence with `plots.py` gives the clear EDA vs stakeholder distinction.

-## Extensibility

-Adding a new analytical question is deliberately a three-line
+Adding a new  question is deliberately a three-line
 change:

 1. Add a new method to `ECAnalyser` that runs the SQL and returns a DataFrame.

-2. Add a new function in `plots.py` that takes that DataFrame and saves a PNG.
+3. Add a new function in `plots.py` that takes that DataFrame and saves a PNG.

-3. Call both from `run_all()` / `plot_all()`.
+5. Call both from `run_all()` / `plot_all()`.

 No changes to the schema, the ingestion code, or the database wrapper are needed.
-Swapping SQLite for Postgres would only need a different `Database` implementation - every other module communicates with it through SQL strings.

-## Reproducibility

 Running `python src/main.py` from the project root rebuilds the database from scratch and regenerates every image in `img/`.
-This means the images embedded in `REPORT.md` always reflect the current data and the current analytical code, with no manual steps required between a data refresh and a new report.
+This means the images embedded in `REPORT.md` always reflect the current data and the current  code, with no manual steps required between a data refresh and a new report.